doppioandante/doppioandante.github.io/_posts/2015-07-10-Simple-ARM-programming-on-linux.md

 We first load the debugging symbols using the `file` command, then we connect to our remote target.

 ##Crash course on GDB
-The TUI provided from GDB is good enough to debug simple (and complex) programs: press `Ctrl+x` and then `A` to active it: above your usual GDB command prompt, you will see the source being debugged.
+The TUI provided by GDB is good enough to debug simple (and complex) programs: press `Ctrl+x` and then `A` to active it: above your usual GDB command prompt, you will see the source being debugged.
-Issue this command to have a good view of the registers.
+Enter this command to have a good view of the registers.
 {% highlight text %}
 layout regs
 {% endhighlight %}